charmed-hpc/docs/howto/getting-started/deploy-workload-manager.md

 ---

 (deploy-workload-manager)=
-# Deploy workload manager
+# How to deploy the workload manager

-This guide shows you how to deploy the workload manager of your Charmed HPC cluster.
+This how-to guide shows you how to deploy the workload manager of your Charmed HPC cluster.

 ```{note}
 [Slurm](https://slurm.schedmd.com/overview.html) is currently the only supported